23 Questions & Answers About Steroids

 9. Do I Need to Run a PCT (Post Cycle Therapy)?

 Steroid users do not necessarily need to run a PCT, especially if mild compounds are utilized, such as Primobolan and Anavar.
-Such steroids only have a moderate lowering effect on endogenous testosterone levels.
+Such steroids only have a moderate lowering effect on endogenous testosterone levels, based on our SHBG tests.

 No bodybuilder wants to experience low testosterone for several months after a cycle, thus an effective PCT can significantly reduce this waiting period.

-From a physical perspective, a PCT will ensure the body stays in an anabolic (muscle-building) state, cementing results made from a cycle.
-Also, it will improve sexual health, which can often deteriorate post-cycle, causing less sexual desire and weaker erections.
+From a physical perspective, we find that a PCT keeps the body in an anabolic (muscle-building) state, cementing results made from a cycle.
+Also, our patients report improved sexual health, which can often deteriorate post-cycle, causing less libido and weaker erections.

 Men can often report feeling fatigued and having low energy post-cycle, which is a common side effect of low testosterone.